miasydney/MiaBenn_T1A3/README.md

 -loops and conditional control structures
 -error handling

 # R7
+I used Trello in order to develop my implementation plan.

 Develop an implementation plan which:
 - outlines how each feature will be implemented and a checklist of tasks for each feature
 - prioritise the implementation of different features, or checklist items within a feature